Kevin K. Washburn: Career

 Washburn began his legal career by clerking for Judge William C. Canby Jr., of the U.S. Court of Appeals for the Ninth Circuit, a scholar in the field of Native American Law, former law professor, and author of American Indian Law in a Nutshell.

 Washburn was hired through the Attorney General's Honors Program as a trial attorney at the United States Department of Justice Environment and Natural Resources Division.
 During his tenure there, Washburn successfully argued Montana v.
 EPA, in which the U.S. Court of Appeals for the Ninth Circuit upheld the decision of the Environmental Protection Agency to recognize the Salish and Kootenai Tribes as a state for purposes of setting water quality standards under the Clean Water Act.
-He also helped the Las Vegas Paiute Native American Tribe obtain water rights for a major development on the Snow Mountain Reservation, located northwest of Las Vegas, Nevada, and litigated water rights cases on behalf of the United States in Arizona and Montana.
+He also helped the Las Vegas Paiute Native American Tribe obtain water rights for a major development on the Snow Mountain Reservation, located northwest of Las Vegas, Nevada.

-From 1997–2000 Washburn served as an Assistant United States Attorney in New Mexico.
-Working in the Violent Crimes Section, he handled bank robberies, homicides, sexual assault and various other offenses, many of them arising in Native American country.
-His highest profile case was the successful prosecution of an offender who made threats against the United States District Court Judge John E. Conway and United States Magistrate Judge Robert DeGiacomo.
+From 1997 to 2000 Washburn served as an Assistant United States Attorney in New Mexico.
+Working in the Violent Crimes Section, he handled homicides, sexual assault, bank robberies, and various other offenses, many of them arising in Native American country.
+His highest profile case was the successful prosecution of an offender who made threats against United States District Court Judge John E. Conway and United States Magistrate Judge Robert DeGiacomo.